Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Methods

 \subsection{Participant Recruitment}

 Our university's IRB\footnote{We will specify the University name after the anonymous peer review is completed.} approved this study on Jan 31, 2023.
-We collected data for it through 22 semi-structured interviews with social media users.
 We recruited participants by posting on Twitter, NextDoor, and Craigslist.
-Our calls for participation asked candidates to submit an online form that included questions about whether they use social media daily, which social media sites they use, whether they have encountered toxic content on social media, whether they flagged a post in the past week, and their demographic information.
+In selecting these platforms to place our recruitment calls on, we aimed to reach out to a diverse set of potential participants.
+We asked candidates to submit an online form that included questions about whether they use social media daily, which social media sites they use, whether they have encountered toxic content on social media, whether they flagged a post in the past week, and their demographic information.
 We included an option to attach a screenshot for a post the users recently flagged.
-We also included an open-ended question: “What is your perspective on how social media platforms can improve flagging mechanisms?”
+We also included an open-ended question: ``What is your perspective on how social media platforms can improve flagging mechanisms?''

-After reviewing responses to this form, we selected candidates who seemed more likely to be aware of and benefit from advancements in flagging mechanisms.
-We also oversampled individuals from marginalized groups, such as Black and LGBT users, since they are more likely to experience online harm and could benefit from more advanced moderation procedures.
+We reviewed submissions and screened for responses with legitimate and thoughtful answers.
+In selecting interview candidates, we drew inspiration from prior literature that advocates for researchers and practitioners to give voice to the perspectives of users who are more likely to be vulnerable to online harm ~\cite{duggan_online_2017, musgrave2022experiences, blackwell2017classification} as well as literature showing such users are more likely to be exposed to content that is harmful~\cite{duggan_online_2017,jhaver2018blocklists}.
+Additionally, we note prior examples of research on user perspectives on content moderation that also oversampled users with marginalized identities ~\cite{jhaver2023personalizing}.
+Therefore, we prioritized offering interviews to candidates who self-identified as belonging to marginalized groups, such as Black and LGBTQ+ users.
 Table \ref{table:participants} shows the demographic details of our participants.

-All participants had flagged at least one social media post within the past month of their interview date.
-We used this experience to ground our interview discussions and let participants provide more specific feedback to our queries about their understanding of the purpose and operations of flags, their motivations for flagging, and their concerns with flagging.
+All participants indicated that they had flagged at least one social media post within the past month of their interview date.
+We used this experience of flagging to ground our interview discussions and let participants provide more specific feedback to our queries about their understanding of the purpose and operations of flags, their motivations for flagging, and their concerns with flagging.